Totality for Mixed Inductive and Coinductive Types: Introduction

 \subsection{Plan of the Paper}

-We start by introducing the language \chariot and its denotational semantics in section~1, together with the notion of totality for functions.
-Briefly, totality generalizes termination in a way that accounts for inductive and coinductive types.
-An interesting point is that this notion is semantical rather than syntactical.
-We then describe, in section~2, a combinatorial approach to totality that comes from L. Santocanale's work on circular proofs.
+We start by introducing the language \chariot and its denotational semantics in Section~\ref{section:semantics}.
+We assume the reader is familiar with functional programming, recursive definitions and their semantics, Hindley-Milner type checking, algebraic datatypes, pattern matching, etc. The notion of totality is also given there.
+We then describe, in Section~\ref{section:totality}, a combinatorial approach to totality that comes from L. Santocanale's work on circular proofs.
 This reduces checking totality of a definition to checking that the definitions gives a winning strategy in a parity game associated to the type of the definition.

-Section~3 describes how the size-change principle can be applied to this problem: a recursive definition gives a call-graph, and the size-change principle can be used to check a totality condition on all infinite path in this call-graph.
-This section is written from the implementor's point of view, and most proofs are omitted: they are given in the following section.
-The last section is the longest and gives the proof of correctness.
-This works by showing that the call-graph and the operations defined on it have a sound semantics in domains.
+The actual totality checker using the size-change principle will be described in an upcoming paper~\cite{ph:SCP}.